aayush993/AWS-SAA-Notes/Aurora.md

 3. Auto failover < 30 sec
 4. Master + upto 15 read replicas serving reads
 5. Read replica act as Multi-AZ HA mechanism,
-	1. Priority tier (0-15) for each replica, high - low
+	1. Priority tier (0-15) for each replica, high priority is lowest number
 6. Support for ==cross region replication==

 #### Reader Load Balancing and auto scaling
-Using Reader endpoint in-front of read-replicas (Auto scaling based on policies) One writer endpoint in front of master
+Using Reader endpoint in-front of read-replicas (Auto scaling based on policies) One writer endpoint in front of master.

 #### Features:
 1. Auto fail over